 Kodi is free, open-source software, designed with home entertainment in mind, and it’s been around for nearly two decades.
-Microsoft originally developed the software for the Xbox (NOT 360) and called it the Xbox Media Center (XBMC).
+Microsoft originally developed the software for the original Xbox and called it the Xbox Media Center (XBMC).
 The program continued to evolve and went far beyond the Xbox platform after Microsoft abandoned it.
 The non-Microsoft team behind what is now called Kodi has built a community of their own, made up of fans and developers.

 Unlike other streaming software companies such as Android TV or Plex, Kodi gets managed by the non-profit XBMC Foundation.
 The software is continuously modified and upgraded by countless scores of coders and developers around the world.
 You can now customize Kodi by installing add-ons or builds, and they’re free.

 Of all the things that Kodi does, it’s probably easier to describe what Kodi can’t do, and that is Kodi does not provide you with any content.
 This means that you will need to provide all media (music, shows, movies, etc.).

 Users often install Kodi on their devices to stream the content they want.
 For example; let’s say you have a website you’d like to stream content from, but your Firestick doesn’t offer support and isn’t compatible with that website.
 All you need to do is install Kodi on your Firestick, add the website, and stream through the Kodi app.

 Not just websites, but other digital services can be added to (referred to as add-ons)!
 So, while Kodi doesn’t offer its own content, it does give you the option to stream your media in one place on nearly any device.